canjs/canjs/guides/getting-started-tutorial/web-service-communication.md

 **In this Chapter**
   - Saving and Updating a can.Model

-Get the code for: [chapter 9](https://github.com/bitovi/canjs/blob/minor/guides/examples/PlaceMyOrder/ch-9_canjs-getting-started.zip?raw=true)
+Get the code for: [chapter: web service communication](https://github.com/bitovi/canjs/blob/minor/guides/examples/PlaceMyOrder/ch-9_canjs-getting-started.zip?raw=true)

 - - -